Project-Shiba/documentation/textures/textures.md

 | Lugia      | Sylveon   |                 |

 # Christmas Palettes
-Note: Pixelmon has its own Christmas Palettes, which can be found [here](https://pixelmonmod.com/wiki/Christmas_Ball).
+- Note: Pixelmon has its own Christmas Palettes, which can be found [here](https://pixelmonmod.com/wiki/Christmas_Ball).
 These palettes are not included in our server's texture list.
+- Spawning locations: seasonal (Christmas Only)

 | Palettes        | Palettes |
 |:----------------|:---------|